IITDBGroup/cape/README.md

 - performance of the online explanation generation algorithm
 - quality of the generated explanations wrt. to a known ground truth

-All generated result files will be in the current folder on your local machine.
+All generated result files will be in `docker` folder within the cape repository on your local machine.
 See Section F for detail.

 # E) Suggestions and Instructions for Alternative Experiments